discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####Output:

-- The HTML file can output publishable eLife JATS XML any time once this process is complete
+- HTML file - follow file naming convention with .html suffix
 - All asset files are converted/sized/renamed as appropriate
 - At the end of this process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited
 - Zip file name: elife-12345-r1.zip